Custom Software · Abbotsford

 Exactly what you get

 A system that closes the seams generic SaaS never will: an integration and logic layer connecting field capture, packline, cold-chain, inventory, and accounting into one validated flow, with the manual reconciliation automated and the institutional knowledge encoded so no single person is the operation.
 You get the source, the docs, audit trails for CFIA, and an architecture you can extend.
-Depending on scope this overlaps a custom ERP (Enterprise Resource Planning), internal tools, and a business intelligence dashboard build, and a good team scopes the phase that hurts most first rather than rebuilding everything at once.
+Depending on scope this overlaps a custom ERP (Enterprise Resource Planning), internal tools, and a business intelligence (BI) dashboard build, and a good team scopes the phase that hurts most first rather than rebuilding everything at once.

 How to choose a developer in Abbotsford